 - Put the dough balls in a sealable container and let it rise at room temperature for 5 – 6 hours.

-Forming the pizza:
+Forming and topping the pizza

 - Prepare a bowl or deep dish with semola (flour will work if necessary).

-- Sprinkle the dough with a little Semola (especially on the edges) and take it out of the box with a spatula, put it in the bowl/plate with Semola and turn it over.
+- Sprinkle the dough with a little Semola (especially on the edges) and take it out of the dough ball box* with a spatula*, put it in the bowl/plate with Semola and turn it over.

 - Then place the dough ball on the work surface and shape it by hand: if possible, starting from the center, press the air bubbles towards the edge and shape it into a round pizza, leaving a border.
 Please do not use a rolling pin, because this will destroy the air bubbles.